 No third party is involved in controlling and processing the information you provide.
 The Group decides how much personal data is needed, for what purposes, and how it is processed.

-An annual audit of information assets is carried out by the GDPR officer, who is responsible for ensuring the security of the data held by H21C and compliance with the UK GDPR.
+An annual audit of information assets is carried out by the GDPR officer (a Trustee), who is responsible for ensuring the security of the data held by H21C and compliance with the UK GDPR.

 How do we process your personal data?